c-buisson/cloud-control/README.md

 When an Ubuntu Cloud image is used to launch a new instance, the vm will get a static IP.
 ISO's on the other hand, will get a DHCP ip.

 ###Network types:
-*Netmask*: Mission_Control is setup to work on with Class C IPs, therefore the netmask is hard coded to: 255.255.255.0
+*Netmask*: kvm-control was designed to work with Class C IPs, therefore the netmask is hard coded to: 255.255.255.0

+*Fqdn*: kvm-control will launch the KVM guests with a fully qualified domain name `.local`.
+Bind9 will be installed by default to dynamically manage the DNS A and PTR records.
+See `vars` file.

 ####Floating IPs